 If a student is called or volunteers for active military duty while attending the University of Scranton, the University will do its best to protect the academic and financial interest of the student within the norms of good academic judgment.
-The student must meet with the Dean of his/her college and provide proof that he/she has been called into active duty.
+The student must meet with the Dean of his/her college and provide proof of being called to active duty.
 The Dean, after conferring with the Director of Financial Aid, the Treasurer, the student's current faculty, and the student, will decide the course of action.
 The Dean will then process the necessary paperwork and place the student on military leave status.
 If the student does not concur with the Dean's decision, the student may appeal to the Provost/Vice President for Academic Affairs.
 The student is responsible for all room and board and related expenses incurred.
+Deans must confer with the Financial Aid and Treasurer's Offices before making decisions regarding refunds.